Crime vs. Misdemeanor in Spain: Classification Guide 2026

 - Record: Cancelled after 6 months.

-2. Less Serious Offenses (delitos menos graves)
+2. Less Serious Offences (delitos menos graves)

 - Punishable by less serious penalties (Imprisonment of 3 months to 5 years, fines longer than 3 months).